nos/nos-local/README.md

 import contract /smart-contracts/contract.avm 0710 05 True False
 ```

+Fill out the prompts for the contract meta data.
+Just hit `[enter]` if you're in a hurry 😉.

-Wait a hot minute and the nOS name service contract is deployed!
+Wait a 🔥 minute and the nOS name service contract is deployed!

 Let's register an example domain name with nOS: